lrkrol/SEREEGA/docs/README.md

 plot_source_projection(source, lf, 'orientation', [0 0 1], 'orientedonly', 1);
 ```

 These projections can be linearly combined to get any simulated dipole orientation.
 In the ICBM-NY lead field, default orientations are included, which orient the dipole perpendicular to the cortical surface.
 If no orientation is provided, this default orientation is used.
 FieldTrip-generated lead fields and the Pediatric Head Atlases have no meaningful default orientation and thus revert to all-zero orientations.
 It is thus necessary to explicitly indicate an orientation for these lead fields to work.
-For that, you can use `utl_get_orientation_random` to get a random orientation, `utl_get_orientation_pseudoperpendicular` for an orientation pointing outward toward the scalp surface, or `utl_get_orientation_pseudotangential` for an orientation that attempts to approximate a tangent to the cortical surface.
+For that, you can use `utl_get_orientation_random` to get a random orientation, `utl_get_orientation_pseudoperpendicular` for an orientation pointing outward toward the scalp surface, or `utl_get_orientation_pseudotangential` for an orientation that attempts to approximate a tangent to the surface.

 ```matlab
 plot_source_projection(source, lf, 'orientation', [1, 1, 0]);